eldada/kubernetes-scripts/README.md

 * [getResourcesCSV.sh](getResourcesCSV.sh): Get all pods resources requests and limits per container in a CSV format with values normalized.
 CSV format is very automation friendly and is great for pasting in an Excel or Google sheet for further processing.
 * [getRestartingPods.sh](getRestartingPods.sh): Get all pods (all or single namespace) that have restarts detected in one or more containers.
 Formatted in CSV.
 * [podReady.sh](podReady.sh): Simple script to check if pod is really ready.
 Check status is 'Running' and that all containers are ready.
+Returns 0 if ready.
+Returns 1 if not ready.
 * [getNodesLoad.sh](getNodesLoad.sh): Script to traverse over the `kube-proxy` pods to get the nodes load average and number tof CPUs.

 ## YAML